NUCLEAR-BOMB/betterstring/doc/string.md

 constexpr bool starts_with(bs::string_viewt<traits_type> str) const noexcept;
 ```
 Checks if current string starts with the substring `str`.
-`false` when current string length is less then length of the string `str`.
+`false` when current string length is less than length of the string `str`.

 ## ends_with
 ```cpp